av4/blazr/README.md

 src="https://is3-ssl.mzstatic.com/image/thumb/Purple122/v4/48/51/d9/4851d9a4-218e-c8c7-8d92-d1862234fac7/AppIcon-0-0-1x_U007emarketing-0-0-0-7-0-0-sRGB-0-0-0-GLES2_U002c0-512MB-85-220-0-0.png/60x60bb.jpg"> No Ads

 ### Try it out!
-- Go to a deployed client of Blazr - https://blaze.now.sh
+- Go to a deployed client of Blazr - https://blazr.yie.me
 - Set a basic nickname(this is not stored on any server)
 - Create a new room.
 Room is where peers must join to share files among each other.
 - On another device, follow the above steps and join the same room.
 (Make sure to give a different nickname)
 - Both your devices should show up.
 Now start sharing some files!

-Read more about how Blaze works at a basic level in this [Medium article](https://medium.com/@AkashHamirwasia/new-ways-of-sharing-files-across-devices-over-the-web-using-webrtc-2554abaeb2e6).
+Read more about how this works at a basic level in this [Medium article](https://medium.com/@AkashHamirwasia/new-ways-of-sharing-files-across-devices-over-the-web-using-webrtc-2554abaeb2e6).

 ### Deploy your own instance of Blazr